British Latin American

-British Latin Americans (Spanish: Latinoamericano británico; Portuguese: Latino-americano britânico) are Latin Americans of British ancestry.
+British Latin Americans (Spanish: Latinoamericano británico; Portuguese: Latino-americano britânico; Haitian Creole: Britanik latino-ameriken) are Latin Americans of British ancestry.

 British immigration to Latin America occurred mostly in the 19th and 20th centuries and went primarily to Mexico, Chile, Brazil and Argentina.

 Argentina

 Most of the British Argentine population consists of Anglo-Argentines in the Buenos Aires area.
-In the mid-1980s English Argentines were estimated at 100,000.
-Famous Argentines of significant or full English ancestry include Jorge Luis Borges and Olivia Hussey, the latter famous for playing Juliet in the movie Romeo and Juliet.
+In the mid-1980s English Argentines were estimated at 100,000, but in 2025 They estimated to a over 1,000,000 English-Argentines Famous Argentines of significant or full English ancestry include Jorge Luis Borges and Olivia Hussey, the latter famous for playing Juliet in the movie Romeo and Juliet.
 Carlos Pellegrini, who was President of Argentina (1890–92), was of English ancestry through his mother and Franco-Italian through his father.

-The country has had a Welsh community in the Patagonia since their arrival from Liverpool in 1865.
-Its creation was an effort by nonconformists to build a "little Wales" away from English speakers.
-Welsh Argentines number around 50,000 - 72,685.
+The country has had a Welsh community in Patagonia since their arrival from Liverpool in 1865.
+Named Y Wladfa, its creation was an effort by nonconformists to build a "little Wales" away from English speakers.
+Welsh Argentines number between 80,000 and 100,000.

-The Scottish diaspora in Argentina is estimated in 100,000.
+The Scottish diaspora in Argentina is estimated in 200,000.
 The first Argentine woman to earn a Doctor of Medicine degree was Cecilia Grierson, of Scottish ancestry.

 Brazil

 The Gracie family, famous for Brazilian Jiu-Jitsu, was founded by George Gracie, a 19th-century Scottish immigrant.

+Charles Miller is considered the father of football in Brazil.
+Having introduced the sport to the country and the first to organize the play in a formal manner, founding the São Paulo Athletic Club (SPAC), Brazil's first sports club and football club, and helping to found the Liga Paulista de Foot-Ball (current Campeonato Paulista) the first and oldest on-going championship.
+He is also considered the father of Rugby union in Brazil.

 Oscar Cox, son of a British diplomat, introduced football to his native city, Rio de Janeiro, a century ago.
 He founded one of the top teams in Brazil, Fluminense Football Club.

 The Brazilian Bawden family branch was initiated by Thomas Bawden, an early 19th-century Cornish immigrant, who was very successful in gold prospection in the region of Ouro Preto, Minas Gerais province, in the then Brazilian Empire.
 Following his goldmining enrichment, his daughter Mary Angel Bawden was married to a Brazilian nobleman, the Second Baron of Camargos, whose father, the first Baron of Camargos, was a prominent political figure in the aforementioned province.

 Chile

 Chile currently has the largest population of British descendants in Latin America.
-These descendants, according to some estimates, would be between 700,000 and 800,000 people.
+These descendants, according to some estimates, would be 1,000,000 people.